Dan503/mq-js/README.md

 # mq-js

-Media Queries in JavaScript inspired by the mq-scss mixin.

 mq-js was inspired by the [mq-scss](https://www.npmjs.com/package/mq-scss) Sass mixin.
 I wanted to use media queries in JavaScript in a similar sort of way to how I was using media queries in my Sass code.

 If you haven't looked into [mq-scss](https://www.npmjs.com/package/mq-scss) I highly recommend checking it out.
 It makes writing media queries far easier than any other method.